Exploring Resilience Through Street Art: Mona Caron’s Weeds Project

 Image copyright Mona Caron

-You can see more about Mona Caron’s work here and watch her Weeds video below.
+You can discover more about Mona Caron’s work on her official website and watch her Weeds video below.

 Video Copyright Mona Canon

-All images copyright Mona Canon.
-All rights reserved
+All images copyright Mona Caron.
+All rights reserved.